rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 ## "Well-Formed" or "Wellformed"?

 Prefer "well-formed" over "wellformed," as this is consistent with logic literature.
 This also gets abbreviated to WF in other parts of the dev guide / docs.

+## Informal Usage

+In conversation, contributors may refer to something as "well-formed" and not necessarily mean what we cover here because "well-formedness" is a general phrase associated with the correctness of formal structures.
+This isn't necessarily in error, but it should be looked out for.

 ## What Well-Formedness Isn't